KarthikeyatheDev/BizPulse-Insights-/README.md

 ## Learn More & Connect:

-🚀 Check out the project on GitHub: [https://github.com/KarthikeyatheDev/BizPulse-Insights](https://github.com/KarthikeyatheDev/BizPulse-Insights)
+*🚀 Check out the project on GitHub:https://github.com/KarthikeyatheDev/BizPulse-Insights *👍 Check out the demo video on youtube - https://youtu.be/9kU1foNmCKk
-👍 Like this video if you found BizPulse insightful!
-💬 Leave a comment below with your thoughts or questions.

----

-#BizPulse #BusinessIntelligence #AIDashboard #RealtimeData #SalesAnalytics #ReactJS #Flask #MongoDB #SocketIO #DataVisualization #AI #MachineLearning #Startup #Innovation #TechDemo #Hackathon [Add any specific hackathon name if applicable, e.g., #GoogleCloudHackathon]